Administration of Justice Program Contacts

 Administration of Justice Program Links

-The general field referred to as “Administration of Justice” is directed toward the prevention, discovery, control and treatment of crimes, criminals, and criminality.
-Students desiring to enter a career concerned with the administration of justice will find that this curriculum has flexibility that allows them to prepare for specific fields included in that broad category.
+The general ﬁeld referred to as “Administration of Justice” is directed toward the prevention, discovery, control, and treatment of crimes, criminals, and criminality.
+Students desiring to enter a career concerned with the administration of justice will ﬁnd that this curriculum has ﬂexibility that allows them to prepare for speciﬁc ﬁelds included in that broad category.
 The program also provides the basis for advanced study at a four-year college.
-Opportunities for college graduates include positions as federal and state parole officers, probation officers, and correctional administrators.
+Opportunities for college graduates include positions in local, state, and federal, law enforcement, courts and correctional services.

 Recommended High School Preparation